FarukEfe/CNN-Robomaster-Armor-Plate-Detection/README.md

 ###### BEFORE PROCEEDING, KNOW THAT THE ONLY FILE YOU'RE SUPPOSED TO USE IN TESTING THE MODEL IS CLIENT.PY (THIS IS VERY IMPORTANT)

-### Create Required Files
+### Run __init__.py

+Run this file and follow the instructions to load the data.
+The instructions will be as follows

 ### Add Training Data

+Once you're running \__init\__.py, the command prompt will ask you to move over your 'train' and 'test' folders before hitting `Enter`.
+So:

-After the previous step, make sure to add your training & testing folders (named 'train' and 'test') inside the 'data' folder.
+Make sure to add your training & testing folders (named 'train' and 'test') inside the 'data' folder.

-Even if you're only planning to test the model, it is required to include the 'train' folder as the program cannot initialize `DataProcessor` (and subsequently `TensorModel`, `ModelTester`, `Client`) classes. **AVOID GETTING THIS ERROR**.
+Even if you're only planning to test the model, it is required to include the 'train' folder as the program cannot initialize `DataProcessor` (and subsequently `TensorModel`, `ModelTester`, `Client`) classes.
+So it'll exit. **AVOID GETTING THIS ERROR**

 You can find the training folder I've used in this link